josephharfouch/athanor-server/src/main/paradox/developer/athanor_interface.md

 ### Customizing the Athanor Library version

-The Athanor server repository contains a packaged build of Athanor in the lib directory.
+The Athanor server repository contains a packaged build of Athanor in the lib directory of the Athanor staging area (By default HOME_DIR/.sbt/0.13/staging).

     ls lib

-    -rw-rw-r-- 1 7872063 jatanor-0.87b10.jar
+    ------ athanor.jar

-If you want to work with a different version of Athanor, download the Athanor repository and copy or link to one of the jar versions in athanor/java/versioned_dist/.
+If you want to work with a different version of Athanor, download the Athanor repository, or work with the Athanor repository in the staging area.
+and copy or link to one of the jar versions in athanor/java/versioned_dist/.
 Alternatively, follow the README.md instructions of the athanor project to produce java/dist/jatanor.jar and link to or copy that jar in order to work with the latest version of the Athanor code.

+If you work in the staging area, you might need to remove this staging area, to let sbt return to the default once you finished your work.

 For example, assuming Athanor-server and Athanor are installed in your home directory: